-Warriors’ Path’s pool is open from Memorial Day through mid-August.
-All park public pools will be closed on Monday and Tuesday, except holiday weeks.
-The park has an Olympic-sized swimming pool adjacent to the camping area.
-Admission is $4 and camping guests pay half price for admission to the pool.
+The Olympic-sized pool is open Wednesday through Sunday from Memorial Day through mid-August.
+Admission is $4 and camping guests pay half price.
+The pool is conveniently located near the campground.
 A lifeguard is on duty during swimming hours.
 For more information, contact 423-239-8531.

 12 miles of hiking trails take you through field and forest, over high bluffs and along peaceful streams.
 You’re likely to see a variety of native wildlife and wildflowers, and you might even find a creek that disappears!
 We do offer guided nature hikes, but, if you’d like your own personal “guide,” check out the self-guiding trail booklet for the Lakeshore Trail.